the-right-way-of/solving-minimum-platforms-problem/README.md

 This problem can be solved by using different approaches.
 Code is present in the repository.

+### Can we extend the problem?
+Of course:

+1. How many different times are those in a day where there are more than 1 trains on the station?
+2. What are these different time durations for which multiple trains are present on the station?

 ### Feel free to leave comments/PRs